Skip to content

 Once the symptoms are controlled a physiotherapist can help with hip and back strengthening/stretching exercises for you.
 These are important as often bursitis is related to ‘wear and tear’ of the adjacent gluteal tendons – strengthening helps the tendons and thus the bursitis.

-If conservative steps do not bring relief then your Doctor may arrange a corticosteroid/local anaesthetic injection into the affected area.
+If conservative steps do not bring relief, then your doctor may arrange a corticosteroid/local anaesthetic injection into the affected area.
 This injection can be repeated a few months later.

 Explore treatment options